Bernward of Hildesheim: Life

 Bernward came from a Saxon noble family.
 His grandfather was Athelbero, Count Palatine of Saxony.
 Having lost his parents at an early age, he came under the care of his uncle Volkmar, Bishop of Utrecht, who entrusted his education to Thangmar, learned director of the cathedral school at Heidelberg.
 Under this master, Bernward made rapid progress in the sciences and in the liberal and even mechanical arts.
 He became very proficient in mathematics, painting, architecture, and particularly in the manufacture of ecclesiastical vessels and ornaments of silver and gold.

 He completed his studies at Mainz, where he was ordained priest by Archbishop Willigis, Chancellor of the Empire (975-1011).
 He declined a valuable preferment in the diocese of his uncle, Bishop Volkmar, and chose to remain with his grandfather, Athelbero, to comfort him in his old age.
 Upon the death of the latter, in 987, he became chaplain at the imperial court, and was shortly afterwards appointed by the Empress-Regent Theophano, tutor to her son Otto III, then six years of age.

+Bernward became bishop of Hildesheim in 993.
 His time in office fell during the era of the Saxon emperors, who had their roots in the area around Hildesheim and were personally related to Bernward.
 During this time, Hildesheim was a center of power in the Holy Roman Empire and Bernward was determined to give his city an image fitting for one of its stature.
 The column he planned on the model of Trajan's Column at Rome never came to fruition, but Bernward revived classical precedent by having his name stamped on roof tiles made under his direction.
 Bernward built up the cathedral district with a strong twelve-towered wall and erected further forts in the countryside to protect against attacks by the neighboring Slavic peoples.
 Under his direction arose numerous churches and other edifices, including even fortifications for the defence of his episcopal city against the invasions of the pagan Normans.
 He protected his diocese vigorously from the attacks of the Normans.

 His life was set down in writing by his mentor, Thangmar, in Vita Bernwardi.
 For at least part of this document, the authorship is certain, but other parts were probably added in the High Middle Ages.
 He died on 20 November 1022, a few weeks after the consecration of the magnificent church of St. Michael, which he had built.
 Bernward was canonized by Pope Celestine III on 8 January 1193.
 His feast day is November 20.

 St. Bernward's Church in Hildesheim, a neo-romanesque church built 1905-07 and St. Bernward's Chapel in Klein Düngen which dates from the 13th century, are named after him.